remnrem/luna-doc/docs/ref/helpers.md

 _Miscellaneous functions designed to help with Luna workflows_

+This page covers utility commands that support project-level workflows rather than signal analysis. `--build` automatically generates a Luna sample-list by traversing a directory tree. `--validate` checks that all EDFs and annotation files in a project are readable. `--repath` updates file paths in an existing sample-list. `--merge` concatenates multiple EDFs end-to-end; `--bind` combines EDFs by adding channels from one into another. `--xml` and `--xml2` parse and display NSRR XML annotation files. `OTSU` and `--otsu` apply Otsu's thresholding method to EDF channels or external data files, respectively.

 |Command | Description |
 |---|---|
 | [`--build`](#-build)  | Generate a sample list automatically |